NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 symmetric matrix, or its determinant.
 So, the the horizontal component of the covariance is defined as the square root of the upper-left :math:`2 \times 2` bock of the NED covariance matrix.

+The square root is taken to go from variance to stddev.

 Theory
 ------